kazimsarikaya/k8sinit/README.md

 ## Building

-Building requires alpine 3.12 with zfs support.
-Additionaly genisoimage binary is required.

-For building go 1.15 and make is essential.
+Building requires alpine 3.13.
+Minimal setup with make command is enough.
+Also open community repo.
+Required packets will be installed by scripts

 For local builds